Asian shares mixed as earnings fuel gains on Wall Street

 Most of the companies that have reported results for the last three months of 2021 have delivered earnings and revenue that topped forecasts, despite the higher costs they face due to rising inflation.

-But Facebook parent company Meta Platforms plunged 22.9% in after-hours trading after its latest quarterly earnings did not meet Wall Street estimates.
-That rattled investors in Asia, analysts said.
+But investors in Asia were rattled when Facebook parent company Meta Platforms plunged 22.9% in after-hours trading after its latest quarterly earnings did not meet Wall Street estimates.

-Meanwhile, oil prices edged lower after major oil-producing countries decided Wednesday to stick with their plan to just a bit more oil to the global economy.
+Oil prices fell after major oil-producing countries decided Wednesday to stick with their plan to just a bit more oil to the global economy.
 That will likely keep prices near their highest levels in seven years.
 The 23-member OPEC+ alliance opted to add 400,000 barrels per day in March.

-Brent crude, the basis for pricing international oils, lost 23 cent to $89.24 per barrel.
+Brent crude, the basis for pricing international oils, lost 43 cents to $89.04 per barrel.

 Wednesday on Wall Street, the S&P 500 rose 0.9% to 4,589.38.
 The Dow Jones Industrial Average rose 0.6% to 35,629.33 and the Nasdaq added 0.5% to 14,417.55.
 The indexes are on pace for solid gains this week.